silverhook/ca-cla-chooser/agreement_texts/fla-outbound1-indiv.md

 **"Material"** means the software and/or documentation of Source Project that We make available to third parties.

-**"Submit"** means any act by which a Contribution is transferred to Us by You by means of tangible or intangible media, including but not limited to electronic mailing lists, source code control systems, and issue tracking systems that are managed by, or on behalf of, Us, but excluding any transfer that is conspicuously marked or otherwise designated in writing by You as "Not a Contribution."
+**"Submit"** means any act by which a Contribution is transferred to Us by You by means of tangible or intangible media, including but not limited to electronic mailing lists, source code control systems, and issue tracking systems, but excluding any transfer that is conspicuously marked or otherwise designated in writing by You as "Not a Contribution."

 **"Documentation"** means any non-software portion of a Contribution.